LSmith97/Pixel_Quest/README.md

 ## Future Features

-1. Audio on ability usage
-2. Background music
+1. Background music
-3. Additional player classes with different abilities
+2. Additional player classes with different abilities
-4. Adding the ability to spend gold
+3. Adding the ability to spend gold
-5. Expanding the enemy and encounter lists
+4. Expanding the enemy and encounter lists